xbeat/Machine-Learning/README.md

 Graph-Based Zero-Shot Learning and Contrastive Learning

 Graph-based zero-shot learning and contrastive learning are two powerful techniques in machine learning.
 This presentation explores their intersection and demonstrates how they can be combined using Python to create more robust and versatile models.

+## Challenges and Applications of Dynamic Mode Decomposition

+Understanding Dynamic Mode Decomposition (DMD)

+Dynamic Mode Decomposition (DMD) is a powerful data-driven method for analyzing complex dynamical systems.
+It extracts spatiotemporal coherent structures from high-dimensional data, providing insights into the system's behavior and underlying dynamics.

+## Limitations of Point Estimates in Regression Modeling

+Understanding the Limitations of Point Estimates in Regression Models

+Point estimates from regression models often fail to capture the full complexity of real-world data distributions.
+While they provide a single value prediction, they lack information about the uncertainty and variability inherent in many scenarios.
+This slideshow explores why point estimates can be insufficient and introduces quantile regression as a more comprehensive approach.

 ## Common Loss Functions for Deep Learning Using Python